Asha-Empire/Game-Story/README.md

 #### 2043...

 The first Nuclear Power Plant with a fission reactor began operation on Mars.
 With the elimination of the energy shortage, more industrial facilities and settlements on Mars accelerated to develop.
 The **New Eden site** was set up in Mars' Elysium quadrangle as the most popular location.
 This site was built using advanced technologies such as 3D printing and Solanium construction materials.

+#### 2044...

+As the GSA’s collaborative efforts deepened, Earth grew increasingly peaceful.
+Conflicts in the Middle East dwindled, and the alliance expanded to include Argentina, Egypt, Chile, Türkiye, Iran, and Pakistan.
+Together, these nations redirected their focus toward a shared future in space, fostering unprecedented global unity.

 #### 2045...